VanshS-21/Accessibility-Analyzer/axe-core-guide.md

 **Usage**: Documenting axe-core as the core accessibility testing engine in project documentation.

-These examples show how axe-core is integrated throughout the AccessScan application, from basic script inclusion to advanced configuration and result processing.
+These examples show how axe-core is integrated throughout the AccessiScan application, from basic script inclusion to advanced configuration and result processing.

 ---